BloxyLabs/Docker-installation-and-commands-for-Raspberry-Pi/README.md

 ```
 docker attach
 ```
-Srop a running container from within a container:
+Stop a running container from within a container:
 To disconnect from a running container type ctrl-p, ctrl-q
 ```
 exit